SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 ## 3. Targets

-### Target 6.1
+### Target 16.1

-> **6.1 By 2030, achieve universal and equitable access to safe and affordable drinking water for all**
+> **16.1 Significantly reduce all forms of violence and related death rates everywhere**
 >
-> 6.1.1 Proportion of population using safely managed drinking water services
+> 16.1.1 Number of victims of intentional homicide per 100,000 population, by sex and age
+>
+> 16.1.2 Conflict-related deaths per 100,000 population, by sex, age and cause
+>
+> 16.1.3 Proportion of population subjected to (a) physical violence, (b) psychological violence and/or (c) sexual violence in the previous 12 months
+>
+> 16.1.4 Proportion of population that feel safe walking alone around the area they live after dark

 This target is interpreted to cover research about